-- Saving water saves energy and some of the costs associated with both of the necessities of life: - Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; - And saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential fire fighting needs are met.
+- Saving water saves energy and some of the costs associated with both of the necessities of life; - Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential fire fighting needs are met.

 You can play a role in conserving water by becoming conscious of the amount of water our household is using, and by looking for ways to use less water whenever you can.
-It is not hard to conserve water.
-Conservation tips include:
+Conservation is easy, tips include: